apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.url_remap.filename STRING remap.config

    Sets the name of the :file:`remap.config` file.

-.. ts:cv:: CONFIG proxy.config.url_remap.default_to_server_pac INT 0
-   :reloadable:

-   Enables (``1``) or disables (``0``) requests for a PAC file on the proxy service port (8080 by default) to be redirected to the PAC port.
-For this type of redirection to work, the variable `proxy.config.reverse_proxy.enabled`_ must be set to ``1``.

-.. ts:cv:: CONFIG proxy.config.url_remap.default_to_server_pac_port INT -1
-   :reloadable:

-   Sets the PAC port so that PAC requests made to the Traffic Server proxy service port are redirected this port. ``-1`` is the default setting that sets the PAC port to the autoconfiguration port (the default autoconfiguration port is 8083).
-This variable can be used together with the `proxy.config.url_remap.default_to_server_pac`_ variable to get a PAC file from a different port.
-You must create and run a process that serves a PAC file on this port.
-For example: if you create a Perl script that listens on port 9000 and writes a PAC file in response to any request, then you can set this variable to ``9000``.
-Browsers that request the PAC file from a proxy server on port 8080 will get the PAC file served by the Perl script.

 .. ts:cv:: CONFIG proxy.config.url_remap.remap_required INT 1
    :reloadable: